EcoSteel was recently featured in FF Journal as the cover showcase article.

 Today EcoSteel’s iconic construction systems are being used for commercial, residential, multifamily and mixed-use projects across the country.
 Whether a MicroHome, a coffee shop, a custom steel and glass office building, a prefab steel farmhouse, observatory, or prefab steel loft apartments, the versatility of EcoSteel’s signature methodology is poised to help subcontractors and general contractors pursue nontraditional growth paths.

 “Landscape contractors are also underserved,” says Hudson.
 “They are already performing light construction.
-With some education and training, this group of professionals could install a MicroHome on a landscape contract.”
+With some education and training, this group of professionals could install a MicroHome on a landscape contract just like the Marietta landscaping company.”

 Education is the next natural evolutionary step for EcoSteel.
-The company’s hot rolled steel primary frames and cold rolled secondary frames are either laser cut or waterjet sliced and fabricated on roll formers.
+The company’s hot rolled steel primary frames and cold rolled secondary frames are either laser cut with the use of the best laser cutting machine or waterjet sliced and fabricated on roll formers.
 Wall and roof panels are filled with non-CFC polyisocyanurate foam and manufactured with a uniform pressure lamination process that bonds metal facings to procured insulating rigid foam cores.
 Once the cores pass inspection, they are cut to tolerance with a laser-guided saw.
 Interlocking wall and roof panels easily adapt to different design themes.
 Metal building trim and interlocking exterior panels eliminate thermal gaps and provide a dry, lockable shell for finish contractors.

 “Very few high schools and colleges are focused on the skill sets required for building and construction,” says Hudson.
 “We are unrolling plans to establish an EcoSteel University that can educate landscape and building contractors to fabricate at a local level.
 Then we want to take a free online education program to the high schools where we’ll teach participants how to design, engineer and install a steel micro unit.”